Enrico Macias: Controversies

 His decision to try to play concerts in Algeria resulted in huge controversy.
-After the cancellation of a proposed tour in Algeria in 2000, he wrote a book Mon Algérie (Editions Plon in October 2001) marketed as a "veritable love story between one man and his homeland".
+After the cancellation of a proposed tour in Algeria in 2000, he wrote a book Mon Algérie, marketed as a "veritable love story between one man and his homeland".

 On 14 February 2007, he announced his support of Nicolas Sarkozy for the French presidential elections.
 He confirmed his political convictions of the political left, but said he could not support the Socialist candidate Ségolène Royal, although he would have supported Laurent Fabius or Dominique Strauss-Kahn if they had been the candidates.

-He attempted again unsuccessfully to visit Algeria in November 2007 accompanying French president Nicolas Sarkozy, but was faced with fierce resistance from several Algerian organizations and individuals, including Algerian Prime Minister Abdelaziz Belkhadem, due to his support of Israel.
+He attempted again unsuccessfully to visit Algeria in November 2007 accompanying French president Nicolas Sarkozy, but was faced with fierce resistance from several Algerian organizations and individuals, including Algerian Prime Minister Abdelaziz Belkhadem, due to Macias's support for Israel.
 He has never been permitted to return to Algeria since he left in 1961.

 In September 2025, Turkish authorities banned Macias from performing at a concert in the Şişli district, Istanbul over his pro-Israeli stance and after "intense calls for protests against the concert."
-This came after Macias stated in an interview on YouTube in August stating, "My problem is that I can’t stand the violence of the terrorists, and if there was violence on the Israeli side, it was because of Hamas."
+This came after Macias stated in an interview on YouTube in August: "My problem is that I can’t stand the violence of the terrorists, and if there was violence on the Israeli side, it was because of Hamas."